-Every year, thousands of E-commerce startups are launched with nothing more than a whim and a prayer and website.
+Every year, thousands of E-commerce startups are launched with nothing more than a whim and a prayer and Shopify site.
 Most will fail because they ignore the 4 Ps of marketing and launch with just a product and a place – an online store.

 But a few will experience meteoric success and become iconic brands.
-(Think Zappos)
+(Here’s how Zappos did it.)

 What’s the difference?
 Why do some e-commerce start-ups succeed while so many others come and go faster than a bad Chinese restaurant?

-Many people in the on-line world seem to think you should abandon everything that was taught in Marketing 101 simply because they have a relatively new distribution method.
-But “Place” is only one of the 4Ps.
+Many people in the on-line world seem to think they can abandon everything that was taught in Marketing 101 simply because they have a relatively new distribution method.
+But “Place” is only part of the picture.

 But before we get to that, let’s look at the originals that make up the 4 Ps of Marketing.
 Consider it a handy refresher: